qwat/QWAT/doc/demo.rst

 .. note::

- If you're on **Windows 10** it has a new feature which permits running dirrectly the  **Linux Bash Shell** and you can do easily all the steps outlined here.
+ If you're on **Windows 10** it has a new feature which permits running the  **Linux Bash Shell** and you can easily do all the steps outlined here while getting accustomed the Linux Shell.

 Install guide
 -------------